 I recommend that you explore Graphing Stories, especially those tagged as linear or constant (on the drop down menu at the top).
 All of these tasks yield a real life graph, in the first quadrant.

-Also, don't forget that we have already seen graphing as part of 5.4C and 5.4D when the students were asked to (C) generate a numerical pattern when given a rule in the form ax or a and graph; and (D) recognize the difference between additive and multiplicative numerical patterns given in a table or graph.
+Also, don't forget that we have already seen graphing as part of 5.4C and 5.4D when the students were asked to (C) generate a numerical pattern when given a rule in the form y = ax or y = x + a and graph; and (D) recognize the difference between additive and multiplicative numerical patterns given in a table or graph.

 When your learners were graphing in the previous unit on Expressions and Equations, were they limited to whole numbers?